‘We are all apprentices in a craft where no one ever becomes a master.’ Ernest Hemingway

 ♦ Timothy John Evans (1924 – 1950) – born in Merthyr Tydfil in South Wales; when aged nine, he suffered an injury to his foot which led to a chronic disability requiring frequent periods of hospitalisation and consequent missed schooling.
 His IQ was assessed in late 1949 as being of the order of 65-75 which would otherwise (i.e. when he was much younger) have placed him just at the borderline of the mildest category of mental retardation in the terminology of the day.
 Often characterised as mischievous but essentially good-natured and harmless when this is by no means certain – and not a view universally held by those directly acquainted.
 There was some history of mental illness in the family and his grandfather was said to have been an exceptionally brutal wife beater.
 Evans’s mother, Mrs Probert, said of Timothy at a subsequent Inquiry, “He was pretty rough at times.
 Sometimes he used to wander and he was a bit rough as everybody knows he was backward…if he didn’t get his own way when he was a child he used to kick and scream and if he didn’t want to go he would not go.”
 On one occasion Mrs Probert had herself slapped her son when he had struck Beryl in the street.
 Evans acquired a criminal record having been convicted of theft in 1946.
 He met Beryl Thorley in January 1947.
 Evans was tried and hanged in 1950 for the murder by strangulation of his infant daughter Geraldine in November 1949.
 He was also charged with the murder, also by strangulation, of his wife Beryl at the same time but not tried on that count.
 Granted a posthumous royal pardon in 1966, he was initially buried within the precincts of Pentonville prison, but later reinterred in the consecrated ground of St Patrick’s Catholic Cemetery, Leytonstone.

 ♦ Beryl Susanna Evans (née Thorley) (1929 – 1949) – born in Lewisham on 19 September 1929.
+An intelligent and vivacious young woman, she had attended night school to become skilled in secretarial work and had good employment as a telephonist at the upmarket Grosvenor House Hotel in London’s Park Lane but which she subsequently gave up when becoming a mother.
 Met Timothy Evans in January 1947 and married him in September of that year.
-Often characterised as an inept housekeeper in the context of their marital difficulties, the sheer lack of money, and her husband’s apparently irresponsible habits, may equally, if not more likely, have been the root cause.
+Sometimes unfairly characterised as an inept housekeeper in the context of their marital difficulties, her youth and inexperience, the lack of housekeeping money, and her husband’s apparently irresponsible habits, were much more likely to have been the root cause.
 Beryl had something of a flirtation with a man during the time she worked locally at a newsagent’s shop which provoked a violent reaction from her husband; a confrontation took place on the premises and resulted in her summary dismissal.
 At a later Inquiry it was suggested that there had been rumours at the time that Evans believed her unborn baby was not his.
-She was murdered by strangulation, probably on the evening of 7 November 1949, interred in the Gunnersbury Cemetery, Acton, in December 1949, later being exhumed by judicial order in May 1953 and subsequently reinterred there.
+She was murdered by strangulation either on the evening of Monday, 7 November 1949 or during the following day, interred in the Gunnersbury Cemetery, Acton, in December 1949, later being exhumed by judicial order in May 1953 and subsequently reinterred there.

 ♦ Geraldine Evans (1948 – 1949) – the infant daughter of Timothy and Beryl Evans – born to them on 10 October 1948 at Queen Charlotte’s Hospital Hammersmith, dying by strangulation on or about 8 November 1949 (by which time she had therefore not quite attained thirteen months of age rather than fourteen as usually reported).
 Buried in the same coffin as her mother (as above).
 The coffin plate bore the name “Jeraldine” which was evidently ‘just’ a mistake rather than a spelling preferred by her parents as sometimes suggested.
 The plate is now held at the Crime Museum – formerly the Black Museum – of the Metropolitan Police at New Scotland Yard, London), somewhat to the chagrin of her surviving relatives.